 You may want to check out our Planning and Regulation Fees

 For a detailed account of the Regulations, as it applies to Saugeen Conservation, please refer to the following: Planning_Reg169-06.pdf

 Unfortunately, during periods of heavy rainfall, storms and disasters, people and their dwellings, in some cases, became extremely susceptible to the ravages of nature.

 Left: The Town of Walkerton, 1948.
 One of the last large-scale floods of this town prior to the construction of protective dykes in the 1950's.
 The construction of the Walkerton dykes was one of the first projects of Saugeen Conservation.

-The Environmental Planning and Regulations Department protects lives, property, avoid social disruption from natural hazards to the extent possible and protects the ecosystem at the same time.
-Without SVCA Regulations inapporpriate development would occur resulting in many negative impacts for the community and the enviornment.
+The Environmental Planning and Regulations Department protects lives and property, avoids social disruption from natural hazards to the extent possible, and protects the ecosystem at the same time.
+Without SVCA Regulations inappropriate development would occur resulting in many negative impacts for the community and the environment.

 Permission is required from the SVCA before any person may undertake a development or alteration as defined by the Conservation Authorities Act, Interfere with a Wetland or Alter a Shoreline or Watercourse in SVCA's Regulated Area.
 This includes areas such as::